frictionlessdata/schema-collaboration/README.md

  * Click on `Log out` (top-right hand side)
  * Optional: click on `Datapackage statuses` and add Data Package Status.
 Suggested status: `Draft`, `In Progress` and `Completed`.
 Feel free to create status that suits your institution
  * Visit http://127.0.0.1:8000/accounts/login/ and login as a datamanger
- *

- At this point the system is usable for the datamanger.
+At this point the system is usable for the datamanger to login, create people and datapackages.